-|The Master Mystifier|
+The Master Mystifier|

+>

-In October of 1926, while performing in Montreal, Canada, Houdini was assaulted in his dressing room by a 30-year-old McGill University student named J. Gordon Whitehead.
-Whitehead, who may have been mentally unbalanced due to a plate in his head from a work injury, struck the magician several times in the stomach.
-Houdini ignored the pain and increasing fever, until they became unbearable and caused him to collapse during a performance at the Garrick Theater in Detroit.
+> In October of 1926, while performing in Montreal, Canada, Houdini was punched in his dressing room by a 30-year-old McGill University student named J. Gordon Whitehead.
+Whitehead, who may have been mentally unbalanced due to a plate in his head, struck the magician several times in the stomach.
+Houdini ignored the pain and increasing fever and pushed on to his next engagement at the Garrick Theater in Detroit.
 After struggling through a performance with a 104 degree temperature, Houdini gave into doctor's orders and was rushed to Grace Hospital.

+>

-Only after Houdini was operated on was it discovered that he had been suffering from appendicitis, and that his appendix had ruptured -- most likely while on the train to Detroit.
+> Only after Houdini was operated on was it discovered that he had been suffering from appendicitis, and that his appendix had ruptured -- most likely while on the train to Detroit.
 Peritonitis had set in.
 A second operation and an experimental serum failed to save him.
 Harry Houdini died at 1:26 pm on Halloween, 1926.
 His last words were said to have been, "I’m tired of fighting.